ma-nadeau/ma-nadeau/README.md

 <h1 align="center">Hi there 👋</h1>

 Welcome to my GitHub profile!
-I'm **Marc-Antoine Nadeau**, a B.Eng **Software Engineering** Co-op student at McGill University, minoring in **Applied AI**.
+I'm **Marc-Antoine Nadeau**, a B.Eng **Software Engineering** Co-op student at McGill University.
 I have a passion for developing innovative software solutions and a keen interest in:
 - **AI**
 - **Analytics**
 - **Data Science**